New public management: Competition

-This characteristic centers on how NPM can advance competition within the public sector which may in turn lower fetched, dispose of debate and conceivably accomplish a better quality of progress/work through the term contracts.
-Competition can also be found when the government offers contracts to the private segments and the contract is given in terms of the capacity to provide the benefit viably, quality of the merchandise given, subsequently this will increment competition since the other private division which did not get the contract will make strides to ensure the quality and capacity subsequently encouraging competition.
+This characteristic centers on how NPM can advance competition within the public sector which may in turn lower fetched [?], dispose of debate and conceivably accomplish a better quality of progress/work through term contracts.
+Competition can also be found when the government offers contracts to the private segments and the contract is given in terms of the capacity to provide the benefit viably and quality of the merchandise given.
+Subsequently this will increment competition since the other private division which did not get the contract will make strides to ensure the quality and capacity subsequently encouraging competition.

 Private-sector management

-This viewpoint centers on the need to set up short-term labor contracts, create corporate plans or trade plans, execution assentions and mission statements.
-It moreover centers on setting up a working environment in which open representatives or temporary workers are mindful of the objectives and intention that offices are attempting to reach.
+This viewpoint centres on the need to set up short-term labour contracts, create corporate plans or trade plans, execution assentions [?] and mission statements.
+It moreover centres on setting up a working environment in which open representatives or temporary workers are mindful of the objectives and intention that offices are attempting to reach.

 Cost reduction

-The most effective one which has led to its ascent into global popularity focuses on keeping cost low and efficiency high.
+The most effective aim which has led to its ascent into global popularity focuses on keeping cost low and efficiency high.
 "Doing more with less" moreover cost reduction stimulates efficiency and is one way which makes it different from the traditional approaches to management.

 Issues

 Criticisms

 There are blurred lines between policymaking and providing services in the new public management system.
 Questions have been raised about the potential politicization of the public service, when executives are hired on contract under pay-for-performance systems.
 The ability for citizens to effectively choose the appropriate government services they need has also been challenged.
 "The notion of choice is essential to the economic concept of a customer.
 Generally, in government there are few if any choices."
 There are concerns that public managers move away from trying to meet citizens' needs and limitations on accountability to the public.
-NPM brings to question integrity and compliance when dealing with incentives for public managers – the interests of customers and owners do not always align.
+NPM brings into question integrity and compliance when dealing with incentives for public managers – the interests of customers and owners do not always align.
 Questions such as managers being more or less faithful arise.
 The public interest is at risk and could undermine the trust in government.
 "Government must be accountable to the larger public interest, not only to individual immediate customers or consumers [of government services.]"